 2023 TOP 5 VIDEO GAME SCHOOLS & Studios IN EUROPE

 TOP 5 EUROPEAN video GAME SCHOOLS

 schools with the best job placement results in the video game industry

 TOP 5 EUROPEAN VIDEO GAME STUDIOS

 #1 ISART Digital

 #2 BUas - Breda University of Applied Sciences

-U-tad is considered a “pure player” university because of its 29 programs in digital domains, including eight specifically in video games.
-The university was founded in 2011 by the originator of Ilion, an animation studio, and Pyro Studios, a mobile game studio.
-It was developed in symbiosis with professionals in the sector who also constitute the majority of teachers and who provide the material resources.
+U-tad is considered a pure player university as all of its 29 programs focus on digital professions, including eight dedicated to video games.
+The university was established in 2011 by the founder of animation studio Ilion and mobile game studio Pyro Studios.
+Its development has been in close collaboration with industry professionals who make up the majority of the faculty and provide material resources.

 BA in Interactive Product Design